HomeTriviaPlantsJarrah Tree

 ✗ FALSE

-Jarrah is heavy and dense, not lightweight.
-It’s used for flooring, furniture, and shipbuilding, not aircraft parts.
+Jarrah is a heavy, dense hardwood, not lightweight.
+It's commonly used for flooring, furniture, and shipbuilding, not for aircraft parts.

 6.